 Mouth ulcers are little sores that come up inside the mouth, on the tongue or on the gums.
-They can be quite painful, but aren’t usually serious.
-There are treatments that can soothe the pain while you wait for them to heal.
+Mouth ulcers can be quite painful, but your child doesn’t usually need to see a doctor.

-Round, white sores will appear on the inner lining of your child’s mouth, or on the surface of the gums or tongue.
 These sores can be painful, especially when your child eats salty or spicy foods.
-Sometimes, your child might even refuse food until the ulcers begin to heal.
+Sometimes your child might even refuse food until the ulcers begin to heal.

-If you think your child might have ulcers related to a mouth infection caused by either Candida albicans yeast (‘thrush’) or herpes simplexvirus (the ‘cold sore’ virus), you might want to see your family doctor.
+If you think your child might have ulcers related to a mouth infection, it’s a good idea to see your GP.

-You should seek urgent medical advice if your child develops severe mouth ulcers with symptoms of general illness such as the following:
+You should seek urgent medical advice if your child develops severe mouth ulcers with symptoms of general illness like:

 - weight loss